oyoboyo/columnist/README.md

-Columnist starter is a Next.js starter that lets creators focus on content.
+**Columnist is an open source Next.js starter for self-publishing.**

+Far from just another blog starter, Columnist was designed for creators.
+Building on the exceptional DX of Next.js, the starter offers scalability and ease of use for writers and their readers.

 # Getting started